-Looking to install drywall in your home?
+Looking to install drywall panels in your home?
 Expect the typical cost to install drywall to work out at about $870-$1,300 for 600 square feet of 4' x 8' drywall sheets.
 That is enough to cover the walls and ceiling of a 12' x 12' room which is 8' high.
+When calculating the cost to drywall your house, make sure you are considering the square footage of your space.
+This is a major determining factor that drywall contractors take into consideration.

-The total cost to install the drywall will be affected by these factors:
+The total drywall cost will be affected by these factors:

 - Desired thickness of drywall sheets (1/4" to 5/8")